 In 1897, the large Market House was built – which is hard for us to imagine.
 We are so used to the open space where all kinds of events happen, it is strange to think about a huge enclosed market there!
 It was torn down in 1960 (still before disco by the way), and the farmers who used to sell their produce dwindled over time.
 A major resurgence happened around 2000 with the organization of the Market Square Farmers Market (MSFM), who started promoting locally grown produce sold in the Square, a wonderful tradition that continues to today!

 A perfect segue into the Farmers’ Market!
 Today, Nourish Knoxville operates the Market Square Farmers’ Market on Wednesdays and Saturdays, May-November.
-There are several other farmers’ markets throughout the city, but it can be said that the one in Market Square on Saturdays is the largest.
 Expect an incredibly wide variety of regional produce, including plants, cut flowers, fruits and vegetables, herbs, honey, cheeses, eggs, meat, breads and baked goods, beverages, bath and body products, and a variety of artisan crafts.
 It’s an event onto its own, if you’re in Knoxville you won’t want to miss it.

-There are some other shops that are a little more resident-focused, such as Lillian Ruth Bride and Reddoor Photography Studio.
-If you’re in need of a trim, pedi, or facial, try Rock Paper Hair Studio or Salon Barnes & Barnes.
+There are some other shops that are a little more resident-focused, such as Vow'd.
+If you’re in need of a trim, pedi, or facial, try Tree of Life Salon & Spa.
 If you’re looking to rent event space, you have options in the Downtown 211 Events & Rooftop, or the Square Room behind Café 4.

 Look at that, another perfect segue; Café 4 is a Square staple.
 Brunch, lunch, dinner, sweets – they have it all.
 Some others in that category include Tomato Head (well known for their veggie options), and Tupelo Honey, Café 4s opposite corner location.
 If brunch is really your jam (pun intended), try Ruby Sunshine.
 More Americana and Southern options include Not Watson’s and Myrtles Chicken and Beer.
 The perfect paring of bourbon and burgers awaits at Stock & Barrel (if you’re a veggie, don’t be afraid; they have a phenomenal black bean burger).
 Petro’s is not a newcomer to Knoxville, having debuted at the World’s Fair in 1982, but they’re a newcomer to the Square as they opened the corner spot next to Café 4 in 2019.